 Skip this step if you're installing cement board.

 Mix a solution of 1/2-cup trisodium phosphate (TSP) and water in a bucket and use a sponge to clean the walls.
 TSP is a strong detergent that dissolves grease, oils, and other contaminants that could interfere with the tile adhesive, and it also deglosses shiny finishes.
 It's caustic, so wear rubber gloves and goggles when using it.
-Wait for the wall to dry and then scuff by hand with 120-grit sandpaper to etch the finish if it's enamel paint or a similar glossy material.
+Let the wall dry completely.
+If the surface has enamel paint or a similar glossy material, scuff it by hand with 120-grit sandpaper to etch the finish, then wipe away all sanding dust with a rag.

 Cut the cement board to fit by scoring it with a utility knife and breaking it or by cutting it with a circular saw and an 80-tooth carbide blade.
 Use a jigsaw with a metal-cutting blade to cut holes and notches for electrical outlets.
 Wear goggles and a respirator while cutting with power tools to protect yourself from the cement dust.

 Affix the cement board to the studs by driving 1 1/4-inch cement board screws into the wall studs.
 Finish the seams by applying thinset mortar with a trowel, laying fiberglass cement board joint tape onto the mortar and troweling it flat.
 Let the mortar dry completely.

 Step 6: Plan the Layout of the Tile Backsplash